ktleung2017/kaggle-dataset-youtube/README.md

 A detailed discussion on how to clean this dataset is available in `notebook`.

 Two json manifest files are also provided if one is interested to visualize the data in AWS QuickSight, a BI tool developed by AWS.
+Please be reminded to change `<BUCKET_NAME>` to your own S3 bucket name.

 ## Remarks